-4.3.1 Effect of resampling
+4.3.1 Effect of Resampling

 To see the effect of resampling on the model performance, we conducted experiments with both up/downsampling and SMOTE (Chawla et al., 2002).
 The resampling and SMOTE performed very well on the training set but performed badly on the validation set.
-That is, results using the original data were found to be over 20% better than those obtained using resampling and SMOTE.
+That is, results using the original data were found to be over 15% better than those obtained using resampling and SMOTE.

-4.3.2 Two- versus three-class task
+4.3.2 Two- vs. Three-Class Task

-Different models were trained using datasets containing only 2 classes (i.e., OK and Fraud), and all 3 classes (i.e., OK, Observation and Fraud).
-For the 2-class setting, two approaches were taken: In the first approach, all Observation cases were converted to OK, and in the second approach all cases of Observation were regarded as Fraud cases.
-In the 3-class setting we simply used the labels provided with the data.
-Of all three approaches, the 2-class dataset gave the best performance.
-The precision obtained using the J48 tree as the learner and with 2 classes (Observation \rightarrow OK) was 50.37%, with 2 classes (Observation \rightarrow Fraud) was 46.1% and with all 3 classes was 45%.
-Thus, converting all of the Observation cases to OK was the best approach giving the highest AP score.
+Different models were trained using data sets containing only 2 classes (i.e., OK and Fraud), and all 3 classes (i.e., OK, Observation and Fraud).
+For the 2-class setting, two approaches were taken: In the first approach, all Observation cases were converted to OK, and in the second approach all Observation cases were treated as Fraud cases.
+In the 3-class setting, we simply used the labels provided with the data.
+Of all three approaches, the 2-class data set gave the best performance.
+The AP score obtained using the J48 tree for the (Observation \rightarrow OK conversion case was 50.37%, and for the Observation \rightarrow Fraud case we got 46.1%.
+When we used all 3 classes, the precision score was 45%.
+Thus, we deem that converting all Observation cases to OK was the best approach.

 We evaluated the prediction performance of different algorithms for all data sets.
 Few algorithms which gave best result alone are mentioned above.
 There were many algorithms with very low true positive and false negative rates, thus giving very high precision scores.

 These algorithms were able to obtain high precision because of their low false positive value.
 We were only interested on algorithms which have high true positive rates and precision.
 The precision scores of the different algorithms when applied on the 2-class validation set were C4.5 tree: 50.37%, REP tree: 46.82%, and LogitBoost: 44.82%, as per Figure 4.

 With our ensemble approach, we were able to pass the baseline score but none of the algorithms alone was able to obtain precision higher than 50.37%.
 We analyzed the results and found that every algorithm has a drawback, which was either a high false positive rate or a lower rate of true positives.
 This indicated that choosing any one of the algorithms represented a trade-off between high sensitivity on the one hand, and higher precision on the other.
-Subsequently, we combined the results from the different algorithms trained using the 2-class dataset.
+Subsequently, we combined the results from the different algorithms trained using the 2-class data set.
 Six different algorithms were chosen which obtained higher values for precision, recall and AUC when evaluated alone.
 This method proved to be the best as we obtained an average precision of 59.39% on the validation set.
 It also performed well on the final test set, achieving a score of 46.42%.

-5. Third winner's entry
+5. Third Winner's Entry